xlinx/phyphox-android-udp/README.md

+# Add support UDP by DECADE.TW

+support UDP broadcast and uni casting.
+ - when access Http server will also enable UDP send to x.x.x.255; change the target udp ip just send any word to mobile port 16888.
+ - then broadcast will change target to unicast to last ip address who say hi.

 # phyphox: Android

 Phyphox is an app that uses the sensors in a smartphone for physics experiments.
 You can find additional details and examples on https://phyphox.org.